kylescotshank/IntroToNCBIandBLAST/README.md

 ***

 As with many algorithmic tools, the technical details of how BLAST works can be difficult to understand.
 We will not let this deter us!
 We will avoid the more technical parts of how BLAST operates and instead offer a more holistic approach to understanding its function.
 BLAST is useful because it allows us to do something that could take an incredible amount of time very quickly.
-For example: the number of possible global alignments between two sequences of 1000 amino acids each is 10<sup>600</sup> - to check each of these alignments would take a more time than the total age of the universe!
+For example: the number of possible global alignments between two sequences of 1000 amino acids each is 10<sup>600</sup> - to check each of these alignments would take longer than the total elapsed age of the universe!
 BLAST is useful (and fast) because it does not perform an exhaustive search, but instead uses heuristics to only search portions of the sequence that are likely to give the most meaningful results.
 If you'd like to read further, the original paper from Altschul et. al can be found [here](https://www.researchgate.net/profile/Stephen_Altschul/publication/20923774_Basic_Local_Alignment_Search_Tool/links/0fcfd50eada1ddc587000000.pdf).
 A very thorough discussion of the statistical theory behind BLAST is available [here](http://www.math.uzh.ch/?file&key1=14036).

 At a very high-level, a BLAST search involves the following steps: